wpswings/subscriptions-for-woocommerce/README.txt

 == SUBSCRIPTIONS PLUGIN COMPATIBILITIES ==

 *  [**Membership for WooCommerce Free**](https://wordpress.org/plugins/membership-for-woocommerce/) and [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-subs-membership-pro&utm_medium=subs-org-page&utm_campaign=membership-pro)
 Offer subscription of membership plans on your store with the Membership for WooCommerce WordPress plugin.
 Create multiple WooCommerce membership plans and allow limited access to those plans to users.
-Set membership subscription expiry period from days, weeks, months and years.
+Set membership subscription expiry period from days, weeks, months, and years.

 * [**Wallet System for WooCommerce Free**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=subs-org-page&utm_campaign=wallet-pro/)
 The Wallet system enables a digital wallet on your eCommerce store for users.
 Its compatibility allows users to pay for their subscriptions via a digital wallet.
 Customers can buy subscriptions using the Wallet amount as a discount (not a payment gateway).
 The renewal order will also be discounted based on the wallet amount.